H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

   -d '{"query": "test belief", "user_id": "learn-test", "context": {}}'
 # Expected: 200

-# Confirm new learner records are being GBIM-committed (psql):
+# Confirm new learner records are being GBIM-committed:
 docker exec msjarvis psql -U postgres -d msjarvis -c \
   "SELECT COUNT(*) FROM gbim_entities WHERE source='autonomous_learner' AND created_at > NOW() - INTERVAL '1 hour';"
 # Expected: count > 0 if learner has fired in the last hour